lion21/graphicalGraffiti/README.txt

 		--global

-		. /etc/gitconfig   -----contains values for evrey user on the sysand thier
+		. /etc/gitconfig   -----contains values for evrey user on the sysand their

 								repos